Heerozh/spectre/README.md

 `self.blotter.order(asset: str, amount: int)` **context:** *rebalance*

-Order a certain amount of an asset.
-Negative number means short.
+Order a certain amount of an asset, negative number means short.

 If no transaction occurs, like asset cannot be traded or limited by `daily_curb`, it will return False.